xfhg/intercept/README.md

 # Used in production

-**INTERCEPT** was created to lint thousands of infra PRs and deployments a day with minor human intervention, the first MVP been running for a year already with no reported flaws and saving countless hours of human debug time.
+**INTERCEPT** was created to lint thousands of infra PRs and deployments a day with minor human intervention, the first MVP been running for more than a year saving countless hours of human debug/review time.
 Keep in mind INTERCEPT is not and does not pretend to be a security tool.
 It's easy to circumvent a regex pattern once you know it, but the main objective of this tool is to pro-actively help the developers fix their code and assist with style/rule suggestions to keep the codebase clean and avoid trivial support tickets from the uneducated crowd.

 ## Inspired by